Jobs

 ABOUT THE STUDENTS’ UNION

 The Students’ Union (SU) is one of the leading undergraduate student associations in Canada.
 We are a not-for-profit organization that works to ensure that University of Calgary undergraduate students have the best possible university experience through advocacy, representation, and providing valuable on-campus services and programs.
-We also manage several businesses within the MacEwan Student Centre including a restaurant and bar, two concert venues, a convenience store, a used bookstore and copy centre, and the MacEwan Conference & Event Centre.
+We also manage several businesses within the MacEwan Student Centre including a restaurant and bar, two concert venues, a convenience store, a used bookstore and print shop, and the MacEwan Conference & Event Centre.

 We’re in the business of student leadership, and so SU staff are all teachers in some capacity.
 We coach, mentor, and work alongside the elected members of our student government to help them develop skills and make good decisions for the organization.
 As such, the SU is a nimble and leading-edge organization that can pivot quickly to address emerging issues and trends.

-• Five weeks paid vacation, to start
+• Five weeks paid vacation (pro-rated for contract duration)

 • Unlimited paid sick time